Anti-Aging

 What is Epithalon?

-Epithalon (also spelled Epitalon) is a synthetic tetrapeptide with the sequence Ala-Glu-Asp-Gly, developed by Professor Vladimir Khavinson at the St. Petersburg Institute of Bioregulation and Gerontology in Russia.
-It is the synthetic version of epithalamin, a polypeptide complex extracted from the pineal gland.
-Epithalon is the most extensively studied compound in Khavinson's peptide bioregulation theory, which posits that specific short peptides can regulate gene expression and restore function in aging organs.
+Epithalon (sometimes spelled Epitalon) is a four-amino-acid synthetic peptide developed by Professor Vladimir Khavinson at the St. Petersburg Institute of Bioregulation and Gerontology.
+It's the lab-made version of epithalamin, a natural polypeptide complex from the pineal gland.
+Khavinson's theory is that certain short peptides can reprogram gene expression and restore function in aging organs, and Epithalon is the most studied compound in that line of research.

-The primary mechanism of Epithalon involves activation of telomerase, the enzyme responsible for maintaining telomere length.
-Telomeres are protective caps at the ends of chromosomes that shorten with each cell division, eventually triggering cellular senescence.
+The big claim: Epithalon activates telomerase, the enzyme that maintains your telomeres.
+Quick refresher — telomeres are the protective caps at the ends of your chromosomes.
+They get shorter every time a cell divides, and when they get too short, the cell stops dividing.
 In cell culture studies, Epithalon has been shown to reactivate telomerase expression in human somatic cells, extending replicative capacity by 10+ additional cell divisions [1].
 The compound also stimulates melatonin secretion from the pineal gland, which may contribute to circadian rhythm normalization and antioxidant protection.

 Mechanism of Action